Venmo Review: How It Works and How It Rates Among Competition

-After providing your basic information, you can link your preferred bank account, credit card, or debit card to use for transactions.
+After providing your basic information, you can link your preferred bank account, credit card or debit card to use for transactions.
 There is no need to fund your Venmo account as you can complete payments directly from your funding source.
-Any bank accounts, debit cards, or credit cards you link must also be located and issued in the U.S.
+Any bank accounts you link must also be located and in the U.S.

 How To Send Money With Venmo

 You can send some money from your linked bank account, credit card or debit card.
 If you have cash in your Venmo balance, that can be used, as well.
 To send money through Venmo, follow these steps:

 - Select “Pay or Request” at the bottom of the app screen.